 - 1. Click on "License Verification" (pictured). - 2.
 On the next screen, you will see "DCA BreEZe Online Services" - 3.
-Scroll to the bottom of the page and click on "Click Here to Access Breeze Online Services" in the bottom, middle of the page. - On the next screen, click on 4.
-"Verify a License." - 5.
-Click on "Search by Board/Bureau Name." - 6.
-Enter Board/Bureau Name: Board of Psychology (pictured). - 7 Enter License/Rec Type: Psychologis - 8.
-Click on "Continue - 9.
-On the next scree Psychologist nam on "Search."
+Scroll to the bottom of the page and click on "Click Here to Access Breeze Online Services" in the bottom, middle of the page. - 4.
+On the next screen, click on "Verify a License." - 5.
+Click on "Search by Board/Bureau Name." - Enter Board/Bureau Name: Board of Psychology (pictured) - 7.
+Enter License/Registration Type: Psychologist (pictured). - 8.
+Click on "Continue." - 9.
+On the next screen, enter the Psychologist name and click on "Search."